Chapter 9: Contract costs

 Modification of a contract for goods (1)

-An entity commits to selling 120 products to a customer for CU12,000 (CU100 per product), with the products transferred over a six-month period.
-Control of each product is transferred at a specific point in time.
-Subsequently, after the entity has already transferred control of 60 products to the customer, the contract undergoes modification, necessitating the delivery of an additional 30 products (a total of 150 identical products) to the customer.
-These additional 30 products were not initially included in the contract.
+An entity promises to sell 120 products to a customer for CU12,000 (CU100 per product).
+The products are transferred to the customer over a six-month period.
+The entity transfers control of each product at a point in time.
+After the entity has transferred control of 60 products to the customer, the contract is modified to require the delivery of an additional 30 products (a total of 150 identical products) to the customer.
+The additional 30 products were not included in the initial contract.

 Case A – Additional products for a price that reflects the stand-alone selling price

-When the contract is modified, the price for the contract modification concerning the additional 30 products amounts to an additional CU2,850, equating to CU95 per product.
-This pricing for the additional products aligns with the stand-alone selling price of the products at the time of the contract modification, and it’s important to note that the additional products are distinct from the original ones.
+When the contract is modified, the price of the contract modification for the additional 30 products is an additional CU2,850 or CU95 per product.
+The pricing for the additional products reflects the stand-alone selling price of the products at the time of the contract modification and the additional products are distinct from the original products.

-In accordance with IFRS 15, the contract modification for the additional 30 products effectively constitutes a new and separate contract for future products, which doesn’t impact the accounting treatment for the existing contract.
-Consequently, the entity recognizes revenue of CU100 per product for the initial 120 products outlined in the original contract, and CU95 per product for the 30 additional products in the new contract.
+In accordance with IFRS 15, the contract modification for the additional 30 products is, in effect, a new and separate contract for future products that does not affect the accounting for the existing contract.
+The entity recognises revenue of CU100 per product for the 120 products in the original contract and CU95 per product for the 30 products in the new contract.

 Modification of a right-to-access licence agreement – example

-Entity X and Customer Y enter into an agreement granting Customer Y the right to access Entity X’s intellectual property (IP) for three years for CU3 million (CU1 million per annum).
-Subsequently, after one year, Entity X and Customer Y decide to extend the contract for an additional two years for CU1.8 million.
-Entity X determines that the additional two years of access to its IP are distinct from the initial period.
+Entity X and Customer Y enter into an agreement under which Customer Y is provided the right to access Entity X’s intellectual property (IP) for three years for CU3 million (CU1 million per annum).
+After one year, Entity X and Customer Y agree to extend the contract for an additional two years for CU1.8 million.
+Entity X has concluded that the additional two years of access to its IP are distinct from the initial period.

-In evaluating whether the contract modification should be treated as a separate contract, Entity X must consider both criteria outlined in IFRS 15.
-The first criterion is met as the scope of the contract expands by two years, and the right to access Entity X’s IP over that period is deemed distinct in accordance with IFRS 15.
+To determine whether the contract modification should be accounted for as a separate contract, Entity X must consider both of the criteria in IFRS 15.
+The criterion in IFRS 15 is met because the scope of the contract is increased by two years and the right to access Entity X’s IP over that period is considered distinct in accordance with IFRS 15.

-If Entity X instead determines that the additional price charged to the customer doesn’t align with the stand-alone selling price of the additional two years, adjusted to reflect the contract’s particular circumstances, Entity X should account for the modification in accordance with IFRS 15, treating it as a termination of the existing contract and creation of a new contract.
-In this scenario, Entity X would recognize CU0.95 million per annum for the remaining four years (CU2 million revenue not yet recognized from the original contract + CU1.8 million revenue for the additional two years ÷ four years remaining based on the modified contract).
+If Entity X instead concludes that the additional price charged to the customer does not represent the stand-alone selling price of the additional two years, adjusted to reflect the particular circumstances of the contract, Entity X should account for the modification in accordance with IFRS 15, (i.e. as a termination of the existing contract and creation of a new contract).
+If this was the case then Entity X would recognise CU0.95 million per annum for the remaining four years ((CU2 million revenue not yet recognised from original contract + CU1.8 million revenue for additional two years ÷ four years remaining based on modified contract).

 Example